 In the 70's in Afghanistan, the Pushtun boy Amir and the Hazara boy Hassan, who is his loyal friend and son of their Hazara servant Ali, are raised together in Amir's father house, playing and kiting on the streets of a peaceful Kabul.
 Amir feels that his wise and good father Baba blames him for the death of his mother in the delivery, and also that his father loves and prefers Hassan to him.
 In return, Amir feels a great respect for his father's best friend Rahim Khan, who supports his intention to become a writer.
 After Amir winning a competition of kiting, Hassan runs to bring a kite to Amir, but he is beaten and raped by the brutal Assef in an empty street to protect Amir's kite; the coward Amir witness the assault but does not help the loyal Hassam.
 On the day after his birthday party, Amir hides his new watch in Hassam's bed to frame the boy as a thief and force his father to fire Ali, releasing his conscience from recalling his cowardice and betrayal.
 In 1979, the Russians ...
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-Screenwriter David Benioff mentions on the DVD commentary that what Uncle Saifo the kite seller says in Dari is completely different from what is shown in the English subtitles.
-Director Marc Forster adds that the improvisation technique was common among the Afghan actors, many of whom weren't really actors.
+In the DVD commentary, David Benioff said Uncle Saifo's lines in Dari are completely different from the English subtitles.
+Director Marc Forster said that the improvisation technique was common among the Afghan actors, many of whom weren't professional actors.
 See more »

 Was this review helpful to you?